mcornejo/slk-painpills/solution-dwh/README.md

 The following graphs are a sample of possible visualisations.
 On the top row we present some aggregations on Oxycodone and on the bottom row Hydrocodone.
 From left to right: Count of top 20 cities, Daily count and monthly count.
 In the folder kibana it is possible to find the export of the dashboard to easily import it in kibana.

 ![Monthy count of ](images/img1.png "Kibana screenshot")

+To replicate this dashboard, first run a elasticsearch and kibana instance (like the docker-compose file in the solution-elk folder) and execute the `output_to_elastic.sh`.